salesforce/lwc-rfcs/text/0000-light-dom.md

   </x-a>
   ```

   Opting out of this scoping is not supported.
 There's no way for a component author to say a CSS rule shouldn't be scoped to that specific component (and its children).
-For example, CSS modules provides a `:global` selector that can be used to opt out of this local scoping.
-LWC won't provide any such selector.
 If global scoping is desired, a global stylesheet can be injected manually.

 - **`this.template`**